TSUCI Chinese Cooking Class Opening Ceromony

 March 23, 2017

-On March 23th, the Confucius Institute at the Southern University of Texas held the opening ceremony of Chinese cooking class with the support of the Chinese Consulate in Houston and the local Chinese restaurant Jinjiang Restaurant.
-Dr.Maddox, Dean of the Southern University of Texas, Long Jie, Educational Counselor of China, Wang Yi, Education Consul, and more than 300 faculty and students at the school attended the opening ceremony.
+The Confucius Institute at Texas Southern University held the opening ceremony of Chinese cooking class with the support of the Chinese Consulate in Houston, Jinjiang Restaurant, and over 300 TSU faculty and students who attended the opening ceremony.

-McDowell commended in his speech that Confucius Institute has been the backbone of cultural exchanges between China and the United States.
-In addition to providing a high level of Chinese classes, the Confucius Institute for the first time opened a series of Chinese culture courses including cooking, handmade, painting, martial arts and chess.
-He firmly believes that by integrating culture and language ,it will enable American students to understand China in a vivid way.
+McDowell expressed that Confucius Institute has been the backbone of cultural exchanges between China and the United States.
+In addition to providing Chinese classes, the Confucius Institute for the first time opened a series of Chinese culture courses including cooking, handmade, painting, martial arts and chess.
+He firmly believes that by integrating culture and language will enable American students to understand China in a vivid way.

-The cooking class lasting for six weeks, was instructed by the Chef Dengzhong Ding from Jinjiang restaurant Specializing in Huaiyang cuisine, Chef Dinghas more than 40 years of cooking experience and has its own food program in the United States South TV.As an authentic local celebrity food star,he is very keen on the strong platform of Confucius Institute and hopes to achieve a win-win cooperation and expand the influence of Chinese food.
+The cooking class lasting for six weeks.Class was instructed by the Chef Dengzhong Ding from Jinjiang restaurant specializing in Huaiyang cuisine.
+Chef Dinghas has more than 40 years of cooking experience and his own T.V. food program.As an authentic local celebrity food star,he is very keen on the strong platform of Confucius Institute and hopes to expand and enlighten people on the Chinese culture by way of food.